SharedSmally/doc/eclipse/webui/angular.md

  {provide:'USE_FAKE', useValue: true },
  {provide:'APIURL', useValue: 'http://SomeEndPoint.com/api' },
 ```

+Each Injector gets its own copy of the Providers.
+We can the same dependency with multiple providers.
+Where & how you register the dependency defines the scope of the dependency

+The Angular Components or Angular Services declare the dependencies they need in their constructor.
+The Injector reads the dependencies and looks for the provider in the providers array using the Token.
+It then instantiates the dependency using the instructions provided by the provider.
+The Injector then injects the instance of the dependency into the Components/Services.

 ### Asking for Dependency in the Constructor
 The Components, Directives & Services (Consumers) declare the dependencies that they need in their constructor.